BranLiang/branliang.github.io/_posts/2024-08-12-nature-of-code.markdown

 </div>

 This diagram tricked me for a while, as I find it really tricky to apply gravity force using the native `force` API, and also I need to set the velocity delay to zero, otherwise the velocity increase drops very quickly.

+As the codebase using d3.js is much harder than using p5.js alone I find it difficult to follow using d3.js alone.
+Therefore I am going to switch to using p5.js Now.

+(Done)